Understanding Achilles Tendon Pain

 How is Achilles tendinopathy diagnosed?

-A simple test which you can do at home is to count how many single-leg heel raises you can perform on each leg.
-If you are suffering from Achilles tendinopathy, you will typically start to feel pain in the Achilles tendon, and it is unlikely you will be able to achieve the same number of heel raises as compared to the unaffected leg.
+A simple test which you can do at home is to count how many heel raises each leg can perform.
+If one of your legs are suffering from Achilles tendinopathy, it will likely start causing pain in the tendon and make performing equal numbers impossible on both sides.

 Risk factors for Achilles tendinopathy?

 Achilles tendinopathy typically develops between the ages of 35 and 75.
-As we age, our tendons and ligaments become less flexible and capable.
+Aging causes a loss in flexibility, which can cause our ligaments to weaken over time.

-Carrying a few extra kilos puts additional stress on the body's joints, ligaments, and tendons.
-Having additional weight also impacts hormone balance, which can, in turn, reduce the body's ability to heal overuse injuries such as plantar fasciitis.
+Carrying extra weight puts increased stress on the body's joints, ligaments, and tendons.
+Additional pounds can also negatively impact hormone balance which in turn reduces our bodies' ability to heal overuse injuries.

 A sudden increased activity